beechill99/beechill99/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on prep for launching my first book 📗 *Gifts of Gratitude*, due out in January 2025
+- 🔭 I’m currently working on prep for launching my first book 📗 *Gifts of Gratitude*, due out in March 2025
 - 🌱 I’m currently learning French and about GitHub repos
 - 👯 I’m looking to collaborate ways we can share generational wisdom and learn from each other
 - 🤔 I’m looking for help with website design and branding